Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 TODO(elaborate this `this(...)` and `super(...)` business)

-Class constructors (both secondary and primary) may have variable-argument parameters and default parameter values, just as regular functions.
+Class constructors (both primary and secondary) may have variable-argument parameters and default parameter values, just as regular functions.
-Please refer to the [function declaration reference][Function declarations] for details.
+Please refer to the [function declaration reference][Function declaration] for details.

 ##### Nested and inner classifiers